-Kaplan (1996) invokes the same evolutionary conundrums which show up in Mulder (1998).
-Firstly, in a sample from Albuquerque, New Mexico, men are found to have less children than they ought to-given their income-and more importantly, those who have the most-apparently without incurring a fitness penalty-are parents with relatively low income.
+Kaplan (1996) invokes the same evolutionary conundrums as Mulder (1998).
+Firstly, in a sample from Albuquerque, New Mexico, men are found to have less children than they ought to-given their income-and those who have the most-apparently without incurring a fitness penalty-are parents with relatively low income.
 Secondly, in industrial and modern economies, relatively wellendowed parents produce no more offspring than parents with relatively less resources, in stark contrast to overwhelming evidence from preindustrial societies of a positive relationship between income and resources and number of offspring produced.